patilvinay/kalpa/README.md

   - plays are set of instruction that are executed by kalpa
   - series are plays refactored in to directory and can be group of plays
   - Each play uses kalpa modules to execute certain set of instructions
-- Each kalpa module can have it own variable
+- Each playbook can have it's own variables an
-- Module can import other yml files as imported variables
+- Playbook can import other yml files as imported variables

 ### Example playbook ( Just to explain.
 Will not run out of box )